bhivinr/dart/prompter/README.md

-This is a practice dart package
+This is a practice dart package.